clodbe0/MDEF22/docs/temr2/proto.md

 This specific output is not going to evolve but it widened many ideas related to it.
 It was really challenging but satisfying to finally learning how to actually use machines in the FabLab and putting in practice the "learn by doing" method.
 I think we could have pushed our limits more and going a bit further, maybe exploring some programming with Arduino, I guess we'll leave time for that in the second Micro Challenge Week.

+**Networking**
+The concept of network was introduced by Victor in class.
+Networking revolves around the concept of duplication, enabling the exchange of information among individuals.
+Networks have emerged as a means to transport information from one location to another, essentially accomplishing the same objective simultaneously through multiple copies.
+Victor also introduced us to the historical significance of networks and their connection to contemporary communication platforms like WhatsApp.

 **3D PRINTING**